 FRACTIONS: :23.20 :47.29 1:11.22 1:35.69 2:00.13

 The stakes win was the second of the meet for jockey Espinoza, but his first (in his 16th try) in the TVG Pacific Classic.
-He now has 88 stakes wins at Del Mar, eighth most of all time.
+He now has 88 stakes wins at Del Mar,

 The stakes win was the first of the meet for trainer Sherman and his first in the Pacific Classic.
 He now has 11 stakes wins at Del Mar.